 Appearance: pours a clear, light amber with intense orange hues and a thin ring around the glass.
 I would describe the carbonation level as sparkling but not mousseux.
 Body is light.

 Aroma/Nose: smells of fermented apple juice with red sweet apples.
 Some apple juice aroma as well.
 There is also a minor funky touch with very little wood and vanilla.
 Pleasant, not disturbing.

 Taste: surprisingly it starts with watery taste followed by some sweetness coming from red and ripe apples.
 Lots of apples.
 There is a touch of funkiness but it is very well hidden.
 The medium palate is dominated by a moderate refreshing lemon-like acidity.
 In the finish, there are only slightly dry notes with moderate astringent and light bitter notes.

 Overall: Kerisac Brut is not bad for a mass-produced cider.
 It’s a pleasant and refreshing, however, not too demanding cidre.
 It is complex but tastes too much watery, almost giving you the impression you are drinking a fermented apple lemonade.
 But in the end, I think I could have it again.
 3.5/6

 Availability: in Berlin you can find it in almost every wine shop or a French creperie.
-Like other French cider brands didn’t even existed.
-In terms of online shops you can purchase it from e.g. Beers of Europe., Drinkswell Service Co. or rotweiss – wein für alle!
+Like other French cider brands didn’t even exist.
+In terms of online shops, you can purchase it from e.g. Beers of Europe., Drinkswell Service Co. or rotweiss – wein für alle!

 Price: purchased locally in Berlin from Vinifera -Weinhandlung at 3.30 EUR.